MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 ### Analyze the performance of your copilot

 When your copilot completes interactions with users, the statistics are recorded in your copilot's analytics.
-To view analytics select **Analytics** from the navigation menu.
+To view analytics, select **Analytics** from the navigation menu.

 Here, you can find key performance indicators (KPIs) showing: